WarfareTeam/Bannerlord.Warfare/FEATURES.md

 - Armies are less likely to travel to siege a settlement already being besieged - weighted by difference in besieger and besieged strength - and will instead try to fight or defend on their own fronts where possible.
 - Armies will be redirected to defend a faction settlement instead of besieging a settlement that overpowers them.
 - MCM configurable ability to modify maximum battlefield agents with a higher threshold than vanilla allows (max 2000 instead of 1000).
+- (EXPERIMENTAL) Decreased chance of war decisions and increased chance of peace decisions in winter.
+Wars are more likely if the proposer of a decision and the ruler of their kingdom are calculating, and peace is more likely if they are not.
+Must be enabled in the MCM manually.

 ## Army Overhaul
 - You can manage member parties in an army on demand as the faction leader or as member of the respective army.